Mermerbel/Mermerbel/README.md

 ## Hi there 👋

-My name is **Meryem BELASSEL** ♥ I am 24 years old and I'm a 3rd year Computer Science Student at Burgundy University of Dijon 😁.
+My name is **Meryem BELASSEL** ♥ I am 24 years old and I'm a 1st year Master of Computer Science Student at Burgundy University of Dijon 😁.

 #### Tools:
 <span>